Glossary term

 reliability

-A regulatory term referring to the probability that a product functions as required under given conditions for a given duration without an occurrence w.
+The probability that a product functions as required for a given duration under given conditions without a function-ending event.

 What does reliability mean?

 Reliability is the probability that a product will continue to function as required for a given duration under given conditions without suffering a function-ending failure.
-It is therefore a statistical performance concept rather than a vague claim that the product is generally good.
+It is therefore a measurable performance concept rather than a vague quality claim.

 Official definitions by source